An American Girl: Isabelle Dances Into the Spotlight: Plot

 After beating Renata in a cafeteria dance off, Isabelle is surprised when she offers her respect.
-However, she then takes it to say she only got into Anna Heart and the Nutcracker because of Jade's talent.
+However, she then takes it to say she only got into Anna Hart and the Nutcracker because of Jade.
 Isabelle runs off crying while Jade tells Renata to leave her sister alone.
-However, Isabelle gets angry and blames Jade for all of her struggles, saying she wants to drop out of the show and Anna Heart too.
+However, Isabelle gets angry and blames Jade for all of her struggles, saying she wants to drop out of the show and Anna Hart too.
 Jade then gets angry and says no one ever tries to offer her support because everyone thinks she's perfect.
 Isabelle storms off and accidentally breaks their nutcracker.

 Jade has a talk with her mother and admits her frustrations.
 Her mother tells her no one expects her to be perfect and says they'll be there if she ever feels pressured.
 Isabelle fakes illness to miss rehearsals.

 Jackie arrives at Isabelle's house and has a talk with her.
 Isabelle admits her concerns about getting in the show because of Jade.
 Jackie said she got in because she told Koslof about her meeting with Chloe, which she witnessed.
 She tells Isabelle it's just as good to inspire others than just be a flawless dancer.
 She admits to Isabelle her struggles and how they can forget them by remembering they're just doing the thing they love.

 Inspired, Isabelle returns to the show, reconciles with Jade, and tells Renata she won't care what she thinks of her anymore.
 Isabelle slowly gets the new choreography but still struggles to get the double pirouette.

 On opening night, Isabelle and Jade help Renata fix her dress before the show.
 Renata apologizes for everything she said and admits she was jealous of her relationship with Jade.
 She also admits she lied about her family activities and says that her parents aren't attending the show.
 Isabelle suggests she tells her family how she feels.
 Renata tells Isabelle she is a good dancer.

 During the show, Isabelle performs well in the party and the fight scenes.
 However, she still feels nervous about the snowflake waltz.
 However, with last minute encouragement from Jade and Jackie, she lands the double pirouette and the show is successful.

 Later when the winners of the summer program spots are announced, Isabelle and Jade got in.
-Renata did not, however, she tells them her parents are planning a family vacation to make up for not being there for her.
+Renata did not, however, she tells them after talking with her parents they planned a summer family vacation to make up not being there for her.
 The dancers go out and celebrate during a snow flurry with Isabelle dancing with full confidence.